bitflags/bitflags/spec.md

 - _Name:_ The name of any defined flag
 - _Hex Number_: `0x`([0-9a-fA-F])*

 Flags values can be formatted by iterating over them.

-Flags values may be truncated before formatting.
+Flags values may be truncated before formatting so any unknown bits are not formatted.

 Any yielded flags value that sets exactly the bits of a defined flag with a name should be formatted as that name.
 Any yielded flags value that doesn't set exactly the bits of a defined flag with a name must be formatted as a hex number.

-The result of parsing a formatted flags value will be the truncated source.
+The result of parsing a formatted flags value is the truncated source.

 An empty formatted flags value is zero.

 ----